 Granted, some users may need direct training to be caught up fully.
 However, the information on the customer portal can be an effective stopgap so users can remain functional until their internal trainers provide personal assistance.

 Fighting Burnout with AURA

-One of the many reasons that make Sigmund’s team particularly qualified is the number of former behavioral health professionals on staff.
+One of the many reasons that make Sigmund’s team particularly qualified is the number of former behavioral health professionals we have on staff.

 Their combined experience continually pays off in helpful industry insights while creating all aspects of AURA, Sigmund’s enterprise EHR solution.

 We take pride in understanding the challenges that care providers face in a real-world clinical setting and we are confident in our ability to create software solutions for those problems.

 AURA boasts intelligent and intuitive workflows, dynamic reporting tools, and industry-leading configurability.
 However, our technology does not stand on its own.
 Sigmund’s implementation staff is an integral part of our ability to deliver user-friendly, tailor-made software solutions.

 They have guided countless facilities through intensive EHR implementations and AURA configurations.
 Though anyone in the industry will agree that it is impossible to account for every dilemma, we believe our implementation staff has established a proven, regularly-tested process.

 One area our implementation staff excels in is the quality of training we provide our customers.